tylergraham117/tylergraham-site/content/Notes/01 - Sources/Books/Hero On A Mission (book).md

 We have to process challenges and understand how they have transformed us for them to be useful.

+> [!quote]
-- "At some point life stops handing us prewritten cultural scripts.
+> "At some point life stops handing us prewritten cultural scripts.
 The credits roll."

 Most people don't really do much beyond that.
 - This is why midlife crises occur.
 It's when we fail to write a new story for ourselves.
 - Even when we do have cultural scripts, they are just the default.
 It's more fulfilling to write your own version of them.
 Being intentional is always a better alternative.

+> [!quote]
-- "It's not our right to question whether or not life has meaning, rather it is life that questions us: Will you make your life meaningful or will you suffer the existential vacuum?"
+> "It's not our right to question whether or not life has meaning, rather it is life that questions us: Will you make your life meaningful or will you suffer the existential vacuum?"

-	- We don't get to interrogate life.
+We don't get to interrogate life.
 It's the other way around.
 We're the ones on the spot.

 A life of meaning is achieved when we have an ambition, share it with others, and learn to accept the challenges that come with it.